Credits foto: Chris Huby

 Also something for you?

+The film Bar Bahar and the conversation with Nisma Alaklouk and Lara Khaldi will be available on Picl from Wednesday 21 January onwards.
 Last December it was exactly 10 years ago since the beginning of Arab Spring.
-During these protests women played an important role.
-That’s why we screen two films on Picl which focus on the personal experience of these women fighting for change.
-This time: the Israeli film Bar Bahar.
+During these protests women played an important role, thereby breaking with the traditional patriarchy.
+That’s why we screen two films

 De Balie and Human Rights Watch organise the Human Rights Weekend 2021 Opening Night.
 This year, we will online screen Reunited and an exclusive live programme via Zoom.
 Reunited (watch trailer here) is a story of love across borders, and the compromises a family must make when it is torn apart by circumstances beyond its control.